-IPTV Flip actions are an optional, licensed feature.
-IPTV Flip actions are executed by the Cable Transcode Service which can optionally run on a Lightspeed server for H264 encoding and video processing.
-The IPTV Flip action and Cable Transcode Service supports the features required to handle varying IPTV, set-top box and cable encoding requirements, and ancillary metadata specific to cable ad splicing and cable/IPTV set-top box environments.
-Transcoding is performed by the Telestream Media Transcode and Analysis engine on behalf of Vantage.
+The IPTV Flip action is included with the Cable / IPTV version of TrafficManager.
+IPTV Flip actions are executed by the IPTV VOD Service which can optionally run on a Lightspeed Server for GPU-enhanced x264/x265 encoding and video processing.
+The IPTV Flip action and IPTV VOD Service supports the features required to handle varying IPTV, settop box and cable encoding requirements, and ancillary metadata specific to cable ad splicing and cable/IPTV set-top box environments.